A Complete Travel Guide To New Orleans, Louisiana (Updated 2026)

 7. Frenchman’s Street

 Frenchman's Street was one of my favorite parts of my trip to New Orleans.
 You can find wonderful examples of high-style Queen Anne and Eastlake style buildings on Frenchmen Street.
-There are less bars on Frenchmen Street and more coffee shops and residential areas on and around the street.
+There are less bars here, more coffee shops, and residential areas on and around the street.
 Frenchman's is a great place to grab a coffee and walk along in the morning!

 8. French Market